mdebatti/Slam_demo/README.md

 ### Prerequisites

-- A C++ compiler supporting C++11 or later.
+- A C++ compiler supporting C++17 or later.
 - CMake for building the project.
-- Eigen for the matrix operations
+- Eigen for the matrix operations (included in this repository)

 ### Building the Project